NSA-25/IntroductionToRobotics/README.md

 The user can increase of decrease the value in the display by 1 (from 0 to F).

 ### Homework 5: [Basic menu with a minigame](/Menu)

+In this assignment there's a small basic menu that's going to be expanded in the final project.
+It has a main page, a setting one, an about me and one that shows top scores.
+There's also a minigame similiar to Snake, where a dot is moved around the matrix with the goal of catching a blinking stationary dot (the food).